PerushParajuli/PerushParajuli/README.md

 <h2 align="center">Additional Information</h2>

 <p align="center">While I am currently in the process of acquiring the necessary skills such as Machine Learning, I am open to collaboration and learning opportunities.
-If you have any projects or initiatives related to data analysis or even some basic Web-Developmet where I can contribute and grow, please feel free to reach out to me.</p>
+If you have any projects or initiatives related to data analysis or even some basic Web Development where I can contribute and grow, please feel free to reach out to me.</p>

 <p align="center">I am dedicated to investing the time and effort required to become proficient in the relevant tools and techniques.
 I look forward to connecting with like-minded individuals and organizations who share a passion for leveraging data for impactful insights and innovation.</p>